erickbytes/pymarketer/README.md

 # pymarketer
 HTTP + spreadsheet tools and utilities

-Try installing this Python library from this repo with pip:
+Install this Python library from this repo with pip:
 <pre><code>python -m pip install git+https://github.com/erickbytes/pymarketer.git</code></pre>

 Refer to [pymarketer_examples.py](https://github.com/erickbytes/pymarketer/blob/main/pymarketer_examples.py) to see the functions for: